Peilin-D/Texture-Synthesis/README.md

 ### How to Run the Code
 To run our code, you will need to, at least, have Python 2.7 installed on your local computer, and also the PIL Image package.
 To run the parallelized version of code, you will need to have OpenCL installed on you computer.
 Our code should be able to run on all major operating system including Windows, Mac and Linux.
 Here, we take Mac as an example and explain the process to run our code.
-**Note that when running parallel versions, the system will ask you which platform and device you'd like to use**
+**Note that when running parallel versions, the system will ask you which platform and device you'd like to use.**

 1. Run the serial version of code:
     1. Download "serial_driver.py", "findmatches.py" and "synthtexture.py" to a local directory